 With the one repo per service approach, you do incur the overhead with setting up plenty of new repos.
 This overhead can be largely amortised with scaffolds and smart defaults.
 These scaffolding tools are easy to develop and can be shared across the whole organization.

 On the flip side, it’s easier to onboard new joiners as they only needs to concern themselves with what’s in the service repo.
 Shared code is published to package managers such as NPM, and consumers of the shared code can manage their own upgrade path.

 As we have discussed in this post, the monorepo approach offers small teams a great opportunity to gain early momentum.
 But you need to keep in mind that the cost of this approach would skyrocket as the organization grows beyond a certain point.

 By comparison, the one repo per service approach doesn’t have these extremes.
 There is a constant and small overhead for bootstrapping new repos, but the approach scales well as the number of engineers goes up.

-As a start up, a good approach would be to start with a monorepo.
+As a startup, a good approach would be to start with a monorepo.
 And when the organization grows and the cost of coherence penalty becomes too high, then split the monorepo.
-However, as discussed earlier, companies that has to grow up rapidly (hopefully due to initial market success!) might never have the time to do this.
+However, as discussed earlier, companies that have to grow up rapidly (hopefully due to initial market success!) might never have the time to do this.
 For example, Uber grew by 500 engineers in a single year around 2015.
-In the face of such growth and the market pressure to deliver that goes with it, you likely won’t have the time and energy to also go through with the transition.
+In the face of such growth, and the market pressure to deliver that goes with it, you likely won’t have the time and energy to also go through with the transition.

 With serverless, you have far less infrastructure responsibilities on your shoulders.
 Most organizations are therefore able to get more done with fewer engineers.
 Which means you’re less likely to reach the point where a monorepo becomes too expensive to maintain.
 This also makes the monorepo approach very appealing.